-Master Spas manufactures three hot tubsthat can fit into the coziest of spaces in your backyard.
-From the cute corner unit, the TS 240, to the HL 628where you can lounge back and relax, explore more about these small hot tubs.
+Master Spas manufactures three hot tubs that can fit into the coziest of spaces in your backyard.
+From the cute corner unit, the TS 240, to the Ocho Rios SE where you can lounge back and relax, explore more about these small hot tubs.

 Don’t Forget Function

 When creating a backyard retreat, it can be easy to get caught up in selecting décor because it’s pretty or you saw it in a magazine.
-But when you are designing a small space, it’s key to make sure that you are selecting things that will work for your lifestyle.
+But when you are searching for small backyard ideas, it’s key to make sure that you look for things that will work for your lifestyle.

 Many people want a space where they can get away from the stress of daily life and unwind.
 A hot tub not only offers a mental escape but it call also ease the physical stress (aches, pains, muscles soreness) that comes from life’s demands — work, exercise, home maintenance.